Next up in our “Ask Drone Girl” series is about flying drones in highly restrictive areas. If you have a question for Drone Girl, contact her here.

 Note though, the key word here.
 It’s prohibited without authorization.
 But, you CAN get authorization!
-You can request airspace authorization through an online web portal available at www.faa.gov/uas/request_waiver.
+You can request airspace authorization via a Part 107 waiver.
+Use the FAA’s Part 107 online web portal.

 As a drone operator, you are free to fly in Class G airspace, which is uncontrolled airspace.
 But even still, private property located below Class G airspace has a right to say that you cannot bring a drone onto their property.
 Just like a college campus can say that you cannot bring alcohol onto campus grounds, they can also say you cannot have drones on campus!
 (Seriously, Stanford has a whole blog post about it).